 Armenia does not restrict the flow of Armenian or foreign currency into or out of the country/jurisdiction.
 Certain reporting obligations are imposed, however, to control money laundering.
 Certain limitations on the amount of importing and exporting of cash without customs declaration are applied (for both – the limit is equivalent to 10,000 US dollars (USD) (approximately 9,000 Euros (EUR)).

 Armenia does not provide for any personal allowances or deductions.
 Work related expenses, commuting costs and moving expenses are not deductible.

-All information contained in this document is summarized by KPMG Armenia LLC, a member firm of the KPMG network of independent firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Republic of Armenia (RA) Tax Code of 4 October 2016 and subsequent amendments; RA Law “On compensation for fallen or damaged servicemen during the defines of RA” of 15 December 2016, RA Law “On funded pension” of 22 December 2010 and subsequent amendments, RA Law “On Foreigners” of 25 December 2006 and subsequent amendments, RA Law “On Currency Regulation and Currency Control” of 24 November 2004 and subsequent amendments.
+All information contained in this publication is summarized by KPMG Armenia LLC, the Armenian member firm of the KPMG network of independent firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Republic of Armenia (RA) Tax Code of 4 October 2016 and subsequent amendments; RA Law “On compensation for fallen or damaged servicemen during the defines of RA” of 15 December 2016, RA Law “On funded pension” of 22 December 2010 and subsequent amendments, RA Law “On Foreigners” of 25 December 2006 and subsequent amendments, RA Law “On Currency Regulation and Currency Control” of 24 November 2004 and subsequent amendments.